komalgill0310/restaurantOrderingWebsite/breakdown.md

 **End Goal:**

-1. Have the header image change after 15 second
+1. Have the image change related to each section after 15 second

 Breakdown: